MJousse/R_Workshop_Intro_to_R/README_template.md

 * Windows users:
     * Option 1: Download a [unix subsystem (WSL)](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview) **recommended
     * Option 2: Download [MobaXterm](https://mobaxterm.mobatek.net/)

 ## Sofware <List of software that will be used during the workshop>
 * [Software1](link to installation instructions)
 * [Software2](link to installation instructions)
+* Instructions to open colab, etc.

+## Small Outline/Structure (with link to exercises in colab if applicable)
+i.e.
+* topic
+   exercise - link to colab

+## References
+*<Material Author/Adapted from disclaimer>*

 *Workshop created as part of the McGill Initiative in Computational Medicine*

-*<Material Author/Adapted from disclaimer>*